 - B. All contractual terms and conditions that apply to the purchase; - C. A statement of the evaluation criteria that will be used in the review of responses including any inspection, testing, quality, workmanship, delivery, or suitability standards; - D. The time and place for opening of bids; - E. A statement concerning whether the bid must be accompanied by a certificate check or other evidence of financial responsibility; and - F. A statement concerning the conditions under which a bid may be cancelled or rejected in whole or in part. - VIII.
 Evaluation Criteria Evaluation criteria that will affect the bid price and will be considered in the bid evaluation process must be objectively measurable.
-A purchasing agent may only use criteria specified in the invitation and applicable laws to evaluate the bids. - IX.
+A purchasing agent may only use criteria specified in the bidding documents and applicable laws to evaluate the bids. - IX.
 Evidence of Financial Responsibility The purchasing agent may specify in a solicitation that an offeror must provide evidence of financial responsibility.
 Evidence of financial responsibility may be a bond, certified check, or other evidence specified by the purchasing agent in the solicitation.
-A bond or certified check may not be set at more than ten percent (10%) of the contract price. - X. Public Notice The purchasing agent must give notice of any invitation for bids in accordance with IC 5-3-1 and currently requires a notice must be published two (2) times at least one (1) week apart with the second notice at least seven (7) days prior to the opening of bids. - XI.
+A bond or certified check may not be set at more than ten percent (10%) of the contract price. - X. Public Notice When total project cost is over \$150,000 the purchasing agent must give newspaper notice of any invitation for bids in accordance with IC 5-3-1 and currently requires a notice must be published two (2) times at least one (1) week apart with the second notice at least seven (7) days prior to the opening of bids. - XI.
 Public Opening The purchasing agent shall open bids publicly.
 Offers may be opened after the noticed date if the school board determines in writing that it is in its best interest and the time and place is announced at the originally scheduled opening. - XII.
 Prohibited Changes The purchasing agent may not permit changes in bid prices or other material provisions of bids after the bid opening. - XIII.
-Contract Decision The purchasing agent must award the contract promptly by written notice to the lowest responsible and responsive bidder or reject all bids submitted.
-If the purchasing agent awards the contract to a bidder other than the lowest bidder, the reason for the award must be stated in the minutes of the board meeting at the time the award is made and should include the factors used to determine which bidder is the lowest responsible and responsive bidder.
+Contract Decision The purchasing agent will provide a recommendation to the board who may award a contract over \$150,000 by written notice to the lowest responsible and responsive bidder or reject all bids submitted.
+If award of the contract to a bidder other than the lowest bidder, the reason for the award must be stated in the minutes of the board meeting at the time the award is made and should include the factors used to determine which bidder is the lowest responsible and responsive bidder.